 For example, our recently launched chatbot feature provides a warm, humanised handover.
 This means that the conversation handled by the bot is visible, almost human in its exchanges, and offers a prompt response in the same channel.

 It is easy to pull data from these chatbots and immediately determine whether the feedback has been helpful to the customer or not, giving businesses valuable insights that they can use to make more informed decisions.

 Those making use of the Customer Contact platform have seen increased sales and benefitted from streamlined support to resolve customer queries faster.

 Pres Les, FastJet and Cash Crusaders all found that managing their support-related queries on WhatsApp Business via Customer Contact has been hugely beneficial to initiate conversations whenever they want.

 Planning ahead to amplify customer communication

-Another attractive feature of the Customer Contact support software is its omnichannel approach, combining WhatsApp Business, Apple Business Chat, Facebook Messenger, Viber, Telegram, Twitter and SMS communications into one dashboard.
+Another attractive feature of the Customer Contact support software is its omnichannel approach, combining WhatsApp Business, Apple Messages for Business, Facebook Messenger, Viber, Telegram, Twitter and SMS communications into one dashboard.

 Soon, we will be adding email to this inbox, meaning that customers can link their [email protected] addresses to Customer Contact, giving them a centralised platform to manage communications and user rights, gather insights and view consumer history.